How was your 2020, overall? Mine was a nightmare, to be honest.

 will make you more miserable.

-Now, you can see all the ways you’re wasting time and energy, but you’re still doing them.
+You can see how you’re wasting time and energy, but you’re still doing those things.
 Ah, transition.

-Everyone knows the guy that talks the big game about what they’re going to do ‘one day.’
+Everyone knows the guy who talks the big game about what they will do ‘one day.’
 One day, they’ll write a book.
 One day, they’ll start their own business.
 One day, they’ll run a marathon.
 Maybe you are that guy.
 But one day will come, and if you didn’t write anything, launch anything, or pick up a running habit, the odds are against you.

 In this way, playing the long game is a bit of a paradox.
-One the one hand: nothing matters as much as you think it does.
-On the other hand: all your small choices add up to big change.
+On the one hand, nothing matters as much as you think it does.
+On the other hand, all your small choices add up to big change.
 James Clear writes about this in Atomic Habits, but every wealth expert has been preaching consistent, incremental deposits for exponential change forever.
-Compound interest is the 8th wonder of the world, and you can create compound payoffs in your life too.
+Compound interest is the 8th wonder of the world, and you can create compound payoffs in your life, too.

 To keep a healthy perspective on the present, do more of what lights you up - write that book, start that website, go to that class and take small steps to bring sustainability into your workplace and help autistic dolphins.